99 Nights

 35+ classes ranked by overall survival utility.
 Purchased in the lobby General Store.
 Limited classes available during seasonal events only.

 Dominant in combat and exploration.
-Night vision makes The Owl less threatening.
-Bat form is the most powerful escape tool in the game.
+Night vision makes Deep Forest navigation much safer, and bat form is one of the strongest escape tools in the game.

 Top pick for speedrunners.
 Invisibility + speed lets you reach children faster.
 Weak in sustained fights.